SATA: Standard power connector (15 pins)

 Passive adapters are available that convert a four-pin Molex connector to a SATA power connector, providing the 5 V and 12 V lines available on the Molex connector, but not 3.3 V. There are also four-pin Molex-to-SATA power adapters that include electronics to additionally provide the 3.3 V power supply.
 However, most drives do not require the 3.3 V power line.

+Just like SATA data connectors, SATA power connectors may be straight, upward-angled, or downward-angled.

-Slimline connector
+Slimline power connector (6 pins)

-SATA 2.6 is the first revision that defined the slimline connector, intended for smaller form-factors such as notebook optical drives.
+The power connector is reduced to six pins so it supplies only +5 V (red wire), and not +12 V or +3.3 V.

 Pin 1 of the slimline power connector, denoting device presence, is shorter than the others to allow hot-swapping.
-The slimline signal connector is identical and compatible with the standard version, while the power connector is reduced to six pins so it supplies only +5 V, and not +12 V or +3.3 V.